alljoyn/extras-webdocs/docs/learn/core/system-description/alljoyn-security.md

 9. The provider app generates a 28 bytes server random string s_rand.
 10. The provider app computes a premaster secret using the algorithm in section 2.6 of [RFC 5054](http://www.rfc-editor.org/rfc/rfc5054.txt).
-The premaster secret is based on the client’s public value (A), the server's public value (B), and password among other parameters.
+The premaster secret is based on the client's public value (A), the server's public value (B), and password among other parameters.
 11. The provider app computes a master secret based on the premaster secret, c_rand, and s_rand as per the algorithm